icco/simplyahmazing.github.io/_posts/2015-04-03-rc5-yea-thats-joel-spolsky.md

 The StackOverflow office is pretty dope.
 They have all things a pampered tech office would have -- game rooms, kitchen + cafeteria, cafe, libraries, fancy desks, and so on.
 But the best part about their office was the view.
 I didn't take picture but I remember it and it was epic.
 Apparently they hold meet ups there, so I'll have a chance to enjoy their space sometime in the future.

 ## Who was my friend @ SO?

+Before I left my job to come to RC, I gave a 6 week notice.
+During which I helped recruit for my replacement.
+During this recruiting process I got to work with Stack Overflow sales person because we made a posting on their site.
+Earlier in the week the sales person wanted to follow up with me on the candidate search but I told them I have moved on to RC and am currently in New York.
+So my new sales friend invited me over for coffee and then gave me a tour of their office.
+It was pretty fun visit overall.